Be Prepared for the Ailments Associated with Each Life Stage

 “The central risk pool of a medical scheme funds PMB payments.
 Therefore they are available on all benefit options.
 But remember that the degree of cover provided may differ considerably if the member does not seek treatment through a preferred healthcare provider.
 That is if this is a stipulation of your benefit option,” Arnold adds.

 “PMBs act as a safety net, rather than a cheap healthcare cover solution.
-There are the emergency and chronic conditions included in the PMB list.
+Included in the PMB list are emergency and chronic conditions.
 But thousands of other health conditions can compromise an individual’s quality of life – particularly later in life.

 “When choosing your benefit option for the year ahead, it is imperative that you consider the possibility that you might find yourself, or one of your beneficiaries, in need of expensive treatments for non-PMB conditions.
 After the benefit option change period ends, you are committed to the level of cover you have chosen for the year and must be confident that it will be sufficient.”